-During the main academic year, Counseling Center clinicians are available to provide emergency services on a walk-in basis during business hours.
+During the main academic year, Counseling Center clinicians are available to provide emergency services on same-day basis.

-Students needing an Emergency appointment during the main academic year may come to the Counseling Center Monday through Friday, 10:00 am - 4:00 pm.
-Over the summer, students may come to the counseling Center for an Emergency appointment Monday through Thursday, 9:00 am - 4:00 pm, and Friday 9:00 am - 11:00 am.
+Students needing an Emergency appointment during the main academic year may come to the Counseling Center Monday through Friday, 12:00 PM – 3:00 PM.

 Common reasons that a student might utilize Emergency services include: